U.S. COVID-19 cases reach six-month high, Florida grapples with surge | Health

 U.S. COVID-19 cases reach six-month high, Florida grapples with surge

-The number of new COVID-19 cases climbed to a six-month high in the United States, with more than 100,000 infections reported on Wednesday as the Delta variant ravages Florida and other states with lower vaccination rates.
+(Graphic on U.S. cases and deaths) https://tmsnrt.rs/2WTOZDR Seven U.S. states with among the lowest COVID-19 vaccination rates - Florida, Texas, Missouri, Arkansas, Louisiana, Alabama and Mississippi - account for half of the country's new cases and hospitalizations in the last week, White House COVID-19 coordinator Jeff Zients told reporters on Thursday.

-The number of new COVID-19 cases climbed to a six-month high in the United States, with more than 100,000 infections reported on Wednesday as the Delta variant ravages Florida and other states with lower vaccination rates.
-The seven-day average of new reported cases reached nearly 95,000, a five-fold increase in less than a month, Reuters data showed.
-The figure provides the most accurate picture of how fast cases are rising since some states only report infections once a week or only on weekdays.
+Daily new COVID-19 cases have climbed to a six-month high in the United States, with more than 100,000 infections reported nationwide as the Delta variant ravaged Florida and other states with lower vaccination rates.
+The seven-day average of new reported cases reached nearly 95,000, a five-fold increase in less than a month, Reuters data through Wednesday showed.
 (Graphic on U.S. cases and deaths) https://tmsnrt.rs/2WTOZDR

 Seven U.S. states with among the lowest COVID-19 vaccination rates - Florida, Texas, Missouri, Arkansas, Louisiana, Alabama and Mississippi - account for half of the country's new cases and hospitalizations in the last week, White House COVID-19 coordinator Jeff Zients told reporters on Thursday.
 "We're seeing terrifying #COVID19 trends in our hospitals," County Judge Lina Hidalgo wrote on Twitter.
 She is the top official of Harris County, the most populous county in Texas and home to the city of Houston.
 "At this point if you're unvaccinated by choice, you're complicit in this crisis."